gatein/gatein-portal/sample/extension/README.txt

 ########################################

-We assume that you have a clean Tomcat version of GateIn: ie We assume that you have already all the jar files of GateIn and their dependencies into tomcat/lib and you have the related relam name "exo-domain" defined in the file tomcat/conf/jaas.conf
+We assume that you have a clean Tomcat version of GateIn: ie We assume that you have already all the jar files of GateIn and their dependencies into tomcat/lib and you have the related relam name "gatein-domain" defined in the file tomcat/conf/jaas.conf

 1. Add the file sample-ext.war from sample/extension/war/target/ to the tomcat/webapps directory
 2. Add the folder starter from starter/war/target/ to the tomcat/webapps directory